 The College has adopted the Performance reporting methodology under FRS102.
-In 2021/22, the College Group generated an operating loss in the year of £1,047k after disposal of assets (2020/21: operating surplus of £1,920k after asset disposal).
-However, the College's underlying financial performance for the year (before loss on disposal of assets, FRS102 Pension related costs, revaluation release, capital grants released) was strong with an Adjusted Group Operating Surplus of £139k compared to an original budgeted break-even budget for 2021/22.
-The high pension service costs (net cost of £2.6m) experienced are outside of the College's direct control and impossible to budget each year.
-Note that whilst the net charge to the Income & Expenditure account has increased compared to last year (2020/21: Net cost of £1.9m), the pension liability has improved and now reporting on the actuary report a net asset position of £2.6m.
+In 2022/23, the College Group generated a surplus of £1,030k after disposal of assets (2021/22: operating loss of £1,046k after asset disposal).
+The Group's underlying financial performance for the year (before loss on disposal of assets, FRS102 Pension related costs, revaluation release, capital grants released) reported an Adjusted Group Operating Surplus of £538k compared to an original budgeted break-even budget for 2022/23.
+This year's pension service costs (net cost of £388k) experienced are outside of the College's direct control and therefore impossible to budget each year.
+Note that whilst the net charge to the Income & Expenditure account has decreased compared to last year (2021/22: Net cost of £2.6m), the pension liability has also improved and now reporting on the actuary report a net asset position of £9.5m.
 However, this net asset position has not been recognized on the balance sheet as the creation of such an asset for accounting purposes does not give legal right there to.